History of the Jia

-U.S. citizens studying in China must apply for a student visa.
+U.S. citizens studying in China must apply for a regular student visa.
 Students will be given instructions on obtaining this visa well in advance of the program's start date.
 Please note that there is a fee associated with this visa.
-Non-U.S. passport holders may be required to have visas to enter some countries.
+Non-U.S. passport holders must apply for a regular student visa as well to study in China and they might be required to have visas to enter some countries for a short-term visit.
 It is the responsibility of International Programs participants to make sure that they have all the necessary visas for the program country and the country of the Educational Field Trip BEFORE DEPARTING the U.S. Consult local consulates and/or embassies to obtain information about which countries require visas.

 The next step in entering China is passing through Customs.
 Pepperdine students should pass through the gate posted "Nothing to Declare" (Green) since, as visitors they can expect to consume or carry out whatever they bring in.

-When you arrive in Shanghai, you will need to complete a residence registration form.
-This form will be taken to the local police station by Program Staff to register your residence at the Shanghai facility.
-No extra documentation beyond your passport and valid visa is necessary, although copies of both should be made at the Pepperdine facility in advance.
-You will be responsible to pay a registration fee in local Chinese currency; credit cards will not be accepted.
+When you arrive in Shanghai, you will be required to change your student visa to residence permit, which can grant your multiple entries to China.
+For starting this process, all program participants are required to register at the local police station within 24 hours after arriving in China, and Program Staff will help you to go through this process.
+Students will be then called for another appointment for applying the residential permit at the Shanghai Visa Office approximately two weeks after their arrival in China.
+You will be responsible to pay the Residential Permit fee in local Chinese currency; credit cards will not be accepted.
 Please note that you will also need to have five extra passport photos; you can also take these at the photo booths located at most subway stations.